LVLM-Aided Alignment of Task-Specific Vision Models: Ablations and Discussion

-\textbf{Sampling Strategy:} We further reduced the cost of using LVLMs by introducing a low-entropy sampling strategy, which preferentially applies the Critic \& Judge pair only to samples containing spurious features.
-On the knee dataset, this strategy produces an alignment set in which 56\% of images contain spurious features, compared to only 25\% under random sampling and just 2\% when sampling based on high entropy.\\ \textbf{Segmentation Method:} To make the most effective use of the limited alignment set, we introduced PPEPS-WGM as a segmentation method that targets clusters with high positive attribution density, rather than segmenting the underlying image content directly.
+\textbf{Sampling Strategy:} We further reduced the LVLM costs by introducing a low-entropy sampling strategy, which preferentially applies the Critic \& Judge only to samples containing spurious features.
+On the knee dataset, this strategy produces an alignment set in which 56\% of images contain spurious features, compared to only 25\% under random sampling and 2\% when sampling based on high entropy.\\ \textbf{Segmentation Method:} To make the most effective use of the limited alignment set, we introduced PPEPS-WGM as a segmentation method that targets clusters with high positive attribution density, rather than segmenting the underlying image content directly.
 To assess the benefit of PPEPS-WGM, we compare it to segmenting the input images with a Segment Anything Model (SAM) \cite{kirillov2023segany} as done by \citet{yang2023set}.
 Table \ref{tab:gmm_sam_wagdiff} shows that, although the verdict accuracy of the two approaches is similar, the overall improvement in $\Delta$WGA achieved with SAM is smaller.
-This is because SAM frequently groups the spurious feature together with the relevant knee structures into a single segment, whereas PPEPS-WGM more effectively isolates the spurious feature by clustering spatially separated positive attribution.
+This is because SAM frequently groups the spurious feature together with the relevant knee structures into a single segment.
+In contrast, PPEPS-WGM more effectively isolates the spurious feature by clustering spatially separated positive attribution.

-\textbf{Limitations:} Although LVLM-VA significantly reduces the burden of fine-grained annotations, it relies on class-level descriptions provided by domain experts.
-In some scenarios, these descriptions may be difficult to formalize, as experts have learned to recognize patterns intuitively.
-Furthermore, the distinction between core and spurious features is not always clear.
-Features that appear to be spurious in one context may be important for classification in another.
-We explicitly address this issue by having differing degrees of intervention between the skin lesion and knee radiograph datasets.
-While the LVLM only intervenes on clear spurious features in the case of the synthetic decoy and knee dataset, it rather only focuses on preserving clearly described core features in the form of skin lesions for the ISIC dataset.
+\textbf{Limitations:} Although LVLM-VA removes the need for fine-grained annotations, it relies on class-level descriptions provided by domain experts.
+In some cases, these descriptions may be difficult to formalize, as experts have rather learned those patterns intuitively.
+Furthermore, the distinction between core and spurious features is not always clear or spatially separable.
+We address this issue by having differing degrees of intervention between the skin lesion and knee radiograph datasets.
+While the LVLM intervenes on clear spurious features in the case of the synthetic decoy and knee dataset, it rather focuses on preserving clearly described core features in the form of skin lesions for the ISIC dataset.
 Being able to explicitly describe either core or spurious features applies to most real-world use-cases making our method applicable to a wide variety of settings.